linkerd/website/linkerd.io/content/2.10/tasks/external-prometheus.md

 Prometheus instance.

 {{< note >}}
-The below scrape configuration is a [subset of `linkerd-prometheus` scrape configuration](https://github.com/linkerd/linkerd2/blob/bc5bdeb834f571d92937fe5c2ead6bf88e37823a/viz/charts/linkerd-viz/templates/prometheus.yaml#L47-L151).
+The below scrape configuration is a [subset of the full `linkerd-prometheus` scrape configuration](https://github.com/linkerd/linkerd2/blob/main/viz/charts/linkerd-viz/templates/prometheus.yaml#L47-L151).
 {{< /note >}}

 Before applying, it is important to replace templated values (present in `{{}}`)